billyhw/GSALightning/README.md

 ## Installation

-GSA-Lightning requires R 3.3.0 or above.
+GSA-Lightning requires R 3.3.0 or above (https://www.r-project.org/).

 We recommend using the R "devtools" package to install GSALightning from Github.